 A true renaissance architect, Wright designed buildings of all shapes and sizes during his long career: homes, hotels, office buildings, museums, schools, churches, chapels and synagogues and even a doghouse.
 In 1914, he was commissioned by his friend Edward C. Wallar to design a German-style beer hall and entertainment center known as Midway Gardens in Chicago’s Hyde Park neighborhood.

 In 1916, Midway Gardens changed hands and became Edelweiss Gardens.
-Under new ownership, the 600-by-600-foot complex became a touch less highbrow with a new emphasis on vaudeville and cabaret acts.
-After (barely) surviving Prohibition, the former Midway Gardens switched hands yet again in 1921 and was renamed Midway Dancing Gardens by its new owner, E. C. Dietrich Midway Automobile Tire and Supply Company.
+Under new ownership, the complex was less highbrow with a new emphasis placed on vaudeville and cabaret acts.
+After (barely) surviving Prohibition, the former Midway Gardens changed hands yet again in 1921 and was renamed Midway Dancing Gardens by its new owner, E. C. Dietrich Midway Automobile Tire and Supply Company.